H. L. Hunt: Politics

-Multiple sources, including American civil rights icon Malcolm X, implicate Hunt, a Democrat, as a lifelong racist who provided major financial assistance to several far-right organizations, such as the Minutemen and the John Birch Society.
+Multiple sources, including American civil rights icon Malcolm X, implicate Hunt as a lifelong racist who provided major financial assistance to several far-right organizations, such as the Minutemen and the John Birch Society.
 Hunt considered African Americans a political threat and made this clear in his radio interviews and broadcasts.
 One of Hunt's chief allies, Allen Zoll, said that since 1936 Hunt advocated deporting all African Americans to Africa.
 For this reason, Hunt supplied Nation of Islam leader Elijah Muhammad continuous financial support due to the latter's belief in racial separation from whites.
+Hunt was an attendee of the meetings of the 'Christian Anti-Communism Crusade', a founder of the 'International Committee for the Defense of Christian Culture', and a funder of Billy James Hargis's 'Christian Crusade'.